inaki-ortizdelandaluce/iqm-assignment/README.md

 $ docker-compose down
 ```
 ## Conclusion
-I hope the steps shown above provide an overall idea on the implementation decisions taken, together with a step-by-step guide on how to reproduce the requested results using the code provided.
-I wish I have successfully sticked to the bounds hinted in the assignment specification.
-It has been very fun and I have indeed learned a lot while doing it, which is alsways a great thing.
-Please do not hesitate to contact me for any further clarification this guide or the code may require.
+I hope the steps shown above provide an overall idea on the implementation decisions taken.
+Also that the step-by-step guide to reproduce the results using the code provided has the level of detail you were expecting.
+It has been a very fun excercise, thanks for the opportunity!
+Please do not hesitate to contact me for any further clarification this guide or the accompanying code may require.

 Iñaki Ortiz de Landaluce